mateuszfryc/Node.js-Multiplayer-Lobby/README.md

   - Socket.IO integration for real-time updates.

 - **Custom Logging:**

   - Winston-based logging with daily file rotation and sensitive data redaction.

+- **Websockets Games Feed**

+  - Real-time updates for hosted games status changes.
+Intended for player searching for games.
+  - Socket.IO integration for game feed updates.

 ---

+## What is not intended to be

+- **Matchmaking:** This server is not intended to be used for matchmaking players with each other.
+It is designed to be a lobby server where players can create and join games.
+This however can be implemented by extending the server with additional features rather easly.

 ## Prerequisites